 Let’s talk about microphones.

 Yes, you need one.
+Check out the best usb microphone if you’re unsure which to get.
 I don’t understand the common refusal to use a mic when one is available and offered.
 It seems to be a point of pride among some to declare, “people can hear me without a microphone.”
 Even when that’s true, a microphone makes you more easily heard.
 Remember, you’re competing with the air handler, the whispers and cellophane crinkles of everyone in the room.
 Then, there are the physics of it all.
 If the room is carpeted and the ceilings are high, the sound pressure just gets lost or absorbed.
 If the floors are wooden and the walls concrete, the echo muddles your words.
 That’s why they offered you the mic in the first place.

 Lavaliere, stand or handheld?
 If I am the primary speaker, I vastly prefer a lavaliere mic over the other options, simply because I like to move around while I speak.
 My second choice is a handheld, for the same reason.
 If the other options are not available, I’ll make due with a stand or lectern microphone.
 But even with a microphone, there are significant limitations.